wp-plugins/nextgen-facebook/readme.txt

 = 7.6.9 =

 Updates the wordpress.org URLs to HTTPS, adds a check for the number of returned video preview images, and includes a new 'Include Video Preview Image' option.

-= 7.6.8 =

-Simplifies the Social Settings metabox, and includes a small fix to retain hidden / excluded options from the Social Settings metabox as well.